Leonardorossato/event-backend/Documentacao_API.md

 ```

 - If it has data, it returns all recipients;
-- Caso não tenha nenhum dado no banco cadastrado retorna vazioIf there is no data in the registered database, it returns empty:
+- If there is no data in the registered database, it returns empty If there is no data in the registered database, it returns empty:

 ```
 []